Liebershnitzel/Cyber-Operations-Resources/Network Basic Resources.md

 - For How Syn Scanning Works see Protocol Resources TCP
 - For IP Datagram see Protocol Resourecs - ICMP
 - For UDP Arrives on a listening port see Protocol Resources - UDP
+- For HTTP Header see Protocol Resources - HTTP